 For NuCypher stakers, the process of validating proposals is very straightforward.
 Each time a staker makes a proposal to the community, all stakers have the chance to validate that proposal:

-Depending on whether a quorum is reached, proposals may be validated rejected.
-If they validated, they can take
+Depending on whether a quorum is reached, proposals may be validated or rejected.
+A proposal can only be validated if and only if:

 The DAO Forum is the central arena (pun intended) to discuss, analyze, and collaborate on potential solutions which may eventually be submitted as DAO proposals.
 Using the forum ensures rigorous analyses and community consensus to provide the highest likelihood of acceptance of proposals to the NuCypher network.
 For more information on the proposal process, consult the welcome message.